tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 Azure Policy add-on for Kubernetes collects cluster and workload configuration for admission control policies (Gatekeeper): this basically translates Azure Policies to Gatekeeper/OPA policies (see <a href="https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3%2C%20an%20admission%20controller,state%20of%20your%20Kubernetes%20clusters%20from%20one%20place.">here</a> for details on OPA and Gatekeeper) for audit, enforcement and prevention of policies on the admission controller of your clusters.<br />
 The container registry does not need anything specific, outside of network considerations.

+## Step 1: cluster is ready, the goat is in the boat...let's enable Defender and look at the cluster

+## Step 2: are there some image vulnerabilities?

+## Step 3: